 – Shenda, Burnaby

-Under the law in BC, a credit card issuer must send you a monthly statement of account.
+Under the law in BC, a credit card issuer must send you a monthly statement of account (commonly called a bill).
 You can choose to receive the statement electronically or by mail.

 The statement must contain certain information, including: